Princess Diana’s Ex-Butler Paul Burrell Reveals Being Gay And Getting Married

-Princess Diana’s ex-butler, Paul Burrell reveals being gay after sources claimed he is getting married to his boyfriend next month.
-After vehemently denying about his sexuality in the past, Burrell’s upcoming marriage marks the first time of his revelation about being gay.
+Princess Diana’s ex-butler, Paul Burrell, reveals being gay after sources claimed he is getting married to his boyfriend next month.
+After vehemently denying his sexuality in the past, Burrell’s upcoming marriage marks the first time of his revelation about being gay.
 Princess Diana’s ex-butler Paul Burrell will privately tie the knot with lawyer partner, Graham Cooper, at Lake District together with family and immediate relatives.

 Paul Burrell publicly acknowledges being gay after sources announced marriage

-Princess Diana’s ex-butler, Paul Burrell reveals being gay after announcing marriage with his boyfriend next month.
-This comes just less than a year after divorcing his wife of 32 years whom he shares two adult sons with.
+Princess Diana’s ex-butler, Paul Burrell, reveals being gay after announcing marriage with his boyfriend next month.
+This comes just less than a year after divorcing his wife of 32 years, whom he shares two adult sons with.

 Princess Diana's former butler Paul Burrell to marry his boyfriend after divorcing his wife last year https://t.co/31AFDaEXhr pic.twitter.com/XvlkKX7rwU